 Regional Medical Director - South Florida, VITAS Healthcare

-Ileana Leyva, MD, has a knack for plunging into new environments and achieving mastery, whether as a pediatrician in a busy Chicago ICU or, currently, as the regional medical director for VITAS in South Florida.
+Ileana Leyva, MD, has a knack for achieving success in new environments, whether as a pediatrician in a busy Chicago ICU or in her current role as regional medical director for VITAS in South Florida.

 After earning a bachelor’s degree in biology from the University of Miami, Dr. Leyva followed it up with an MD from Central Eastern University in the Dominican Republic.

 A focus on education, advocacy and outreach guides Dr. Leyva as she devises solutions that benefit the entire hospice community: patients, families, caregivers and healthcare providers.

 Get answers to frequently asked questions about our webinars on end-of-life care, including: How do I register for a webinar?
 What do I need to participate in a webinar?
 Who can I contact with questions about VITAS webinars?